antmicro/ctucan_migen_wb_wrapper/README.md

   and writing back to the chosen directory.
 It can be used to recreate the contents of the `ctucan/vhdl` directory.
-Besides that, the `generate_verilog_wrapper.py` script can be used to produce sources of the wishbone wrapper for the CTUCAN IP-core.
+Besides that, the `generate_verilog_wrapper.py` script can be used to produce sources of the Wishbone wrapper for the CTUCAN IP-core.

 * `tests/` - directory with functional and integration tests of the CTUCAN python package.
 The `top_test.v` file contains a top-level module used for functional tests, which are placed in the `test_ctucan.py` script.
-  The `test_integration.py` file contains tests showing that the Migen modules from the package can correctly be used together with Migen and LiteX.
+  The `test_integration.py` file contains tests showing that the Migen modules from the package can correctly be used together with Migen.

 ## Prerequisites